 The sun and heat in Dubai are intense.
 Soaring temperatures can cause rapid dehydration and sunburns.
-Please provide a hat that can be kept in your child's locker to cover their heads when out in the sun and apply a high factor sunscreen every morning before coming to school to prevent sunburn and skin damage.
+Please purchase a DAA hat that can be kept in your child's locker to cover their heads when out in the sun and apply a high factor sunscreen every morning before coming to school to prevent sunburn and skin damage.
+School Spirit Hats are available at the Leopards' Den.